eugeneanokye99/DirectDrop/Documentation/DirectDrop/docs/divingthebackend.md

 1. **`FastAPI`:**
     - A modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
 2. **`user_auth`:**
-    - This module is assumed to contain authentication-related routes. `user_auth.router` adds a collection of routes (such as login, register, etc.) that handle user authentication.
+    - This module contains authentication-related routes. `user_auth.router` adds the `login` and `register` routes that handle user authentication and authorization.
 3. **`engine`:**
     - This refers to a database engine, set up using SQLAlchemy or another ORM (Object-Relational Mapper).
 It connects your app to the database.